-All rowers, including beginners, must be in good health and able to swim a minimum of 50 metres in light clothing.
+All rowers, including beginners, must be in good health, be able to swim a minimum of 50 metres in light clothing and meet the British Rowing standards as described in the current BR Row Safe.
 By signing a Membership Application Form, and Junior Registration Form signed by a parent or guardian for those under 18, a new member is declaring that he or she can meet the minimum swimming standard.
 The Club Captain, Vice-Captains, a Club Coach or CWSA (Club Water Safety Adviser) will have the authority to prevent anyone from going afloat who they believe cannot meet the minimum standard.

 Safety Checks (Ref.
-Row Safe 2.3 Boats & Blades)
+Row Safe Boats & Blades)

-Before any outing is undertaken, equipment should be checked to ensure that it is in a safe condition and in working order, including:
+Before any outing is undertaken, equipment should be checked to ensure that it is in a safe condition and in working order, including but not limited to: